The Broader Landscape of Robustness in Algorithmic Statistics: Sub-Gaussian Rates for Heavy-Tailed Mean Estimation

 Observe that, since~\eqref{prog:sdp} is a relaxation of~\eqref{prog:qp} (and thus, its objective function is larger), every certifiable $(\gamma, \lambda)$-combinatorial center is also a (vanilla) $(\gamma, \lambda)$-combinatorial center.
 However, the reverse is not necessarily true: a point may be a combinatorial center, but the objective function of~\eqref{prog:sdp} may be large, and thus, we would be unable to certify its centrality.
 Remarkably, the following lemma shows that this is not the case for the true mean $\mu$, which is certifiably central with high probability. \begin{lemma}[Lemma 2.8 of~\cite{Hopkins20}] Let $X_1, \dots, X_n$ be $n$ samples from a distribution $\cD$ with mean $\mu \in \R^d$ and covariance $\Sigma \preceq I$.
 Let $Y_1, \dots, Y_k$ be the bucket means after partitioning $X_1, \dots, X_n$ into $k = \Theta(\log 1/\beta)$ parts.
 Letting $r_k = \sqrt{\frac{d}{n}} + \sqrt{\frac{\log 1/\beta}{n}}$, we have that $\mu$ is a certifiable $(0.01, O(r_k^2))$-combinatorial center of $Y_1, \dots, Y_k$ with probability $\geq 1- \beta$. \end{lemma}

-At this point, we know how to \emph{certify} that the true mean $\mu$ is a combinatorial center.
-The question of how to \emph{find} a combinatorial center remains.
-One approach, employed by Hopkins~\cite{Hopkins20}, is based on the powerful Sum-of-Squares (SoS) proofs-to-algorithms framework~\cite{BarakS16}.
-This technique has enjoyed tremendous success in developing efficient algorithms for a range of problems within and beyond the realm of robustness~\cite{RaghavendraSS18}.
+This establishes how to efficiently solve the certification problem.
+Hopkins~\cite{Hopkins20} goes on to use the powerful Sum-of-Squares (SoS) proofs-to-algorithms framework to \emph{find} a (certifiable) combinatorial center.\footnote{\new{See the textbook of Barak and Steurer for an introduction to SoS~\cite{BarakS16}.}} This technique has enjoyed tremendous success in developing efficient algorithms for a range of problems within and beyond the realm of robustness~\cite{RaghavendraSS18}.
 However, SoS-based algorithms can be technical and require significant background.
-In this article, we focus instead on a simpler and more intuitive descent-based approach subsequently introduced in 2019 by Cherapanamjeri, Flammarion, and Bartlett~\cite{CherapanamjeriFB19}.

-Returning to the quadratic program for certification: suppose we try to certify a point $\nu$ which is \emph{not} a combinatorial center.
-What would a solution to the quadratic program~\eqref{prog:qp} look like?
-In addition to returning the indicator $b_i$'s (telling us which points are ``far''), it produces a vector $v$, pointing in the direction of these far points.
-Intuitively, taking a step in this direction to $\nu + \zeta v$ (where $\zeta$ is some judiciously chosen step size) should give us a point which is ``more central'' to the dataset.
-We can iterate this process on $\nu + \zeta v$, repeatedly obtaining a new direction to step in and eventually finding and certifying a point $\hat \mu$ to be a combinatorial center.

-Of course, this discussion revolves around obtaining solutions to the quadratic program~\eqref{prog:qp}, which we can't do in polynomial time.
-It turns out that the same general approach still works even on the relaxed SDP~\eqref{prog:sdp}.
+It turns out the aforementioned descent-based approach of Cherapanamjeri, Flammarion, and Bartlett~\cite{CherapanamjeriFB19} still works even on the relaxed SDP~\eqref{prog:sdp}.
 Indeed, while initial works required a non-trivial rounding scheme to extract a direction from the matrix $V$, it was subsequently shown by Hopkins, Kamath, and Majid~\cite{HopkinsKM22} that one can use the direction $v$ in the SDP without further modification, despite the loss of the interpretation in the quadratic program described above.

 By putting these pieces together, one can conclude a computationally efficient algorithm for mean estimation with sub-Gaussian rates, robust to potential outliers caused by heavy-tailed data. \begin{theorem}[\cite{Hopkins20,CherapanamjeriFB19}] Let $X_1, \dots, X_n$ be $n$ samples from a distribution $\cD$ with mean $\mu \in \R^d$ and covariance $\Sigma \preceq I$.
 There exists a polynomial-time estimator $\hat \mu(X_1, \dots, X_n)$ such that, with probability $\geq 1 - \beta$,